 Construction Specifications Canada

 Construction Specifications Canada (CSC) is a national multi-disciplinary, non-profit association with chapters across Canada.
-CSC develops and delivers quality education programs, publications and services for the betterment of the construction community.
-Visit Construction Specifications Canada.
+CSC develops and delivers quality education project groups, publications and services for the betterment of the construction community.
+See www.csc-dcc.ca.

 Construction Specifications Institute

-Construction Specifications Institute (CSI) CSI is a national association of volunteers, including specifiers, architects, engineers, contractors, facility managers, product representatives, manufacturers, owners and others who are experts in building construction and dedicated to improving the communication of construction information.
-Visit Construction Specifications Institute (CSI).
+Construction Specifications Institute (CSI) is a national association of volunteers, including specifiers, architects, engineers, contractors, facility managers, product representatives, manufacturers, owners and others who are experts in building construction and dedicated to improving the communication of construction information.
+See www.csiresources.org.

 Cost of Construction

-All costs attributed to the construction of the project, including the cost of contracts with the Contractor(s), construction support items, general condition items, all purchased labor, material and fixed equipment.
+Cost of Construction refers to all of the costs attributed to the construction of the project.
+This includes the cost of contracts with the Contractor(s), construction support items, general condition items, all purchased labour, material and fixed equipment.

-A cost type is a set of uniquely identified costs represented by an abbreviation and label.
-In Procore, several cost types are are defined for use by default: L=Labor, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services, and O=Other.
+A Cost Type is a set of costs identified by a unique abbreviation or label.
+Examples include L=Labour, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services and O=Other.

 Course of Construction Insurance